booruguru/Job-Board-Creator/readme.txt

 == Frequently Asked Questions ==

-= How can I make users pay to submit a job posting? =
+= How can I make users pay  fee to submit a job posting? =

-Firstly, you will to download PayPal UserPayments to enable payment functionality.
+Firstly, visit <http://jbcreator.com> and download our download PayPal Gateway plugin to enable payment functionality.

 Next, visit wp-admin/jobs/views/ and select (or create a new) "view" and define a price under the "price" field.